Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Kennedy Meeks about 1 month ago
+Kennedy Meeks 3 months ago

 I absolutely oppose this ordinance.
 Homelessness IS NOT a crime.
 Simply existing in public IS NOT a crime.
 This ordinance shows that our city council members would rather criminalize an entire group of residents than look for real options to help end homelessness.
 Realistically, the Fresno County Jail will release individuals who are booked on this ordinance.
 There is not enough space in the jail, this is well known!
 The ordinance will also impose a fine of $1,000 on a person who is experiencing homelessness??
 The city should not expect that they will receive any money from those who are charged for violating the ordinance.
 So then what is the point of this ordinance?
 The point is to tell a specific group of Fresnans that their presence in our city is not welcome.
 If the city council thinks this is going to change the homelessness crisis, they are wrong.
 This is a political move to help all these members get re-elected.
 Our homeless population matter, they are not invisible, and they should not be used as pawns in local politicians' games to stay in power.
 This ordinance is ridiculous, and I strongly oppose it.